-Payments will be made from a trust account in NINE instalments during each year of the scholarship, the amount of each instalment being that agreed upon with the committee.
-It is intended that the amount and timing of the payments of the instalments will be largely governed by the student's needs.
+Payments will be made from a trust account in NINE installments during each year of the scholarship, the amount of each installment being that agreed upon with the committee.
+It is intended that the amount and timing of the payments of the installments will be largely governed by the student's needs.

 Selection will be made by the Auscott Education Scholarship Selection Committee.
 The Selection Committee normally consists of representatives from Auscott and the N.S.W.
 Department of Education.
 The decision of the Selection Committee is final.